draios/sysdig-cloud-api/rest_api/alerts.md

 * `segmentCondition`: If `segmentBy` is set, it configures whether alert events will be triggered when *all* segments reach the threshold or *at least one* does.
 The format is an object with a `type` property with `ALL` or `ANY` respectively (e.g. `{ "type": "ANY" }`
 * `timespan`: Number of microseconds; Minimum time interval for which the alert condition must be met before the alert will fire a event; Minimum value is 60000000 (1 minute) and values must be multiple of 60000000 (1 minute)
 * `severity`: `null` to instruct the alert to set event severity automatically, a number from 0 (_emergency_) to 7 (_debug_) to set a manual severity
-* `notify`: List of notification channel identifiers; Valid values are:
+* `notificationChannelIds`: List of notification channel identifiers;
-  * `EMAIL` to enable email notifications
-  * `PAGERDUTY` to enable PagerDuty notifications
-  * `SNS` to enable SNS Topic notifications
-  * `SLACK` to enable Slack notifications

 **Note**: Notifications must be configured and enabled globally in the Settings > Notification page of Sysdig Cloud
 * `version`: Revision version of the alert configuration
 * `createdOn`: Unix-timestamp of time when the alert was created
 * `modifiedOn`: Unix-timestamp of time when the alert was last modified